Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: On DMD-DFT equivalence

-An affine subspace is simply a subspace with a constant offset.
-A representation of the affine subspace can use any of its elements as the offset.
-Since \(-\myvec{1}_n\) is an element of \cref{eq:AffineSS_4_msub}, the latter may be rewritten as follows:
+being an affine subspace, which is an object that results from the set addition of a subspace and a constant vector called the offset.
+In representing an affine subspace, we can use any of its elements as the offset.
+Since \cref{eq:negative1n__feasible_for_muDMD} tells us that \(-\myvec{1}_\undelayedDMDorder\) is an element of \cref{eq:AffineSS_4_msub}, the latter may be rewritten as follows: